silversquirl/asc/README.md

 ## Status

-In under 50 lines of code, I've got something that can run both native Wayland programs and X11 programs via Xwayland (which is automatically launched on startup).
+In a few hundred lines of code, I've got something that can run Lua code and host both Wayland and X11 programs.
+X11 compatibility is achieved through Xwayland.

-Nothing else is implemented apart from the focus following the mouse cursor.

-In other words, this is currently a tiny proof of concept that can just about run a terminal.

 [wlc]: https://github.com/Cloudef/wlc